englishm/leibniz/README.md

 [![Code Climate](https://codeclimate.com/github/Atalanta/leibniz.png)](https://codeclimate.com/github/Atalanta/leibniz)
 # Leibniz

-Leibniz is simple utility which provides the ability to launch infrastructure using Test Kitchen, and run acceptance tests against that infrastructure.
+Leibniz is a simple utility which provides the ability to launch infrastructure using Test Kitchen, and run acceptance tests against that infrastructure.
 It is designed to be used as part of a set of Cucumber / Gherkin features.